 Emergency surgical intervention is currently the only available method for treating abdominal hemorrhage.
 However, battlefield trauma generally occurs in an austere, resource constrained environment, often with extended evacuation time due to persisting tactical threats.
 Transport time to reach a hospital where surgery can take place varies, but is estimated to average one hour.
 The majority of preventable deaths due to abdominal hemorrhage is nearly 50% and can be attributed to delays in hemorrhage control during transportation, highlighting the need for rapid, far-forward hemorrhage treatments.

 Arsenal Foam System

 Arsenal Medical’s in-situ forming polymeric foam is designed to control severe, intra-cavity hemorrhage by creating conformal contact and applying pressure to an actively bleeding site.
 Treatment consists of an injection of two liquid polymers that react upon combining to create a foam that expands rapidly through actively flowing blood to compress the injury and control bleeding.
 Once the patient reaches definitive surgical repair, the material can be removed by the surgeon.
 Arsenal’s foam system is durable, lightweight and low profile, facilitating battlefield use.
-Results of pre-clinical studies evaluating the Arsenal foam technology in non-compressible abdominal hemorrhage were presented at the 2012 American Association for the Surgery of Trauma (AAST) Annual Meeting and published in the Journal of Trauma.
+Results of pre-clinical studies evaluating the Arsenal foam technology in non-compressible abdominal hemorrhage were presented at the 2013 Military Health System Research Symposium (MHSRS) and American Association for the Surgery of Trauma (AAST) Annual Meetings and published in the Journal of Trauma.

 The Arsenal team is also developing its novel foam technology platform for acute hemorrhage in the civilian population and other clinical scenarios.